Date: 23 May 2014. How to Access Galley

 by the inability to leave a flat surface empty without putting

 something on it.
-Aboard Seaweed, I've hidden my Flat-Surface-Itis
+Aboard Seaweed, I have hidden my Flat-Surface-Itis

-traits behind closed locker doors, but today I'm going to show you
+traits behind closed locker doors.
+Today however I am going to show you

 Above, Flat-Surface-Itis displayed.
 My dinette